Gregwar/gregwar.github.io/_drafts/why-robotics-is-hard.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_QDkel1Tuok" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-## Physics is a model of the world, robotics uses models of physics
+## Physics is a model of the world

-We should not forget that physics itself is an experimental science, and even the best equations we use are just models of what we see.
-However, those equations are computationally expansives and in real-life application only simpler models can be used.
+We should not forget that physics itself is an experimental science, and even the best equations we have are just models of what we experience.
+Moreover, those equations are computationally expansives and in real-life application only simpler models can be used.

+This experimental aspect means that doing actual experiment is at the core of robotics, and benchmarks, or at least videos of a given robot performing tasks is also scientifically interesting.

+RoboCup provides one of those benchmarks, however it does it the hard way, because you are not benchmarking a specific task but a whole behavior (more like functional testing than unit testing).

 # Integrating everything together